wilb-bit/Bike-trip-map/README.md

-# Map of bikepacking trip
+# When We're Not Afraid
 My mum completed a 6 month solo bikepacking trip from Guatemala to the bottom of South America in 2019.
 She raised money and awareness for the 'Fight Cancer Foundation'.
 https://www.instagram.com/ride2fightcancer/
 https://www.instagram.com/fightcancerau/
 This involved cycling a total of 12,000km.
-After this she wrote a book about her expereince.
+After this she wrote a book about her experience (When We're Not Afraid).

 I created a map of the route that is both in the book and on the website.
 The map was created using Rstudio and images from Stamen Maps (access with its API).